Backflow Preventer: A device that allows water to go through it in one direction, but prevents it from going backwards in the opposite direction.

 - Do you want the backflow preventer to be installed below ground in a valve box?

-- Yes: Consider a Double Check Type Backflow Preventer, it is the only type that can be installed in a box below ground.
+- Yes: Consider a Double Check Type Backflow Preventer, which is the only type that can be installed in a box below ground.
 Note: other types may sometimes be installed in a large vault with unblockable drainage.
-(For example, you can generally put a Reduced Pressure Type Backflow Preventer in a large basement.)
+(For example, you can generally put a Reduced Pressure Type Backflow Preventer in a large basement that has floor drains.)

 - No: Continue to the next question.